void-linux/void-packages/Manual.md

 temporary filesystems.
 Then use the `make_dirs` variable in the template to create those directories when the package is installed.

+If the package installs a systemd service file or other unit, leave it in place as a reference point so long as including it has no negative side effects.

+Examples of when *not* to install systemd units:

+1. When doing so changes runtime behavior of the packaged software.
+2. When it is done via a compile time flag that also changes build dependencies.

 <a id="32bit_pkgs"></a>
 ### 32bit packages